-The Governing Board encourages innovative programs that are evidence-based and indicate promise of improvements in student academic achievement and practical long-range improvements in the educational program.
-Once proven effective and feasible, the Governing Board may wish to make such innovative programs available to all students who can benefit by them as rapidly as resources will permit.
+The Governing Board encourages educational experimentation and innovative programs that are evidence-based and indicate promise of improvements in student academic achievement and practical long-range improvements in the educational program.
+They may take the form of pilot courses, cooperative teaching projects, and the like.
+Once provend effective and feasible, the Governing Board may wish to make such experimental or innovative programs available to all students who can benefit by them as rapidly as resources will permit.